 This multilayered novel is rich in detail, and rich in irony as the scholar Matt compares his travails with those of the soldier Alan Lewis; and the war hero himself reveals for the reader the vast gulf between myth-making and actual lived experience in impossible circumstances.

-If you want to know more, you can follow my path to publication by clicking the following links, updated regularly:
+If you want to know more, you can find out more at the following pages:

 To read more about the Path to Publication, click here.

 To read about Where the Line Breaks in the Press, and for Reviews, click here.